An overview of ITAR

 The law is less clear where encryption is concerned.
 In May 2013, the Defense Trade Advisory Group (DTAG) Cloud Computing Working Group considered whether encryption provides sufficient means to protect data in the cloud.
 The working group even cited the military’s use of strong encryption to protect classified data in electronic form as a justification for why the technology should be approved for use with ITAR-regulated data.

 The working group recommended in a white paper that the U.S. government modify ITAR such that “unclassified, encrypted technical data being transmitted or stored, regardless of location, is not controlled under this provision provided that the data remains encrypted and the ability to decrypt the information is not disseminated.”
 The argument is that ciphertext, in itself, is not actual information or any type of regulated article as long as it can’t be reversed back to the original text.
 Under this provision, encrypted data would be permitted in the cloud, as long as the keys to decrypt the data are not available to unauthorized personnel.
-Companies that use cloud services need to be cautious about the storage of ITAR data on cloud servers and should consider seeking guidance from the State Department on these issues.
+Companies that use cloud services need to be cautious about the storage of ITAR data on cloud servers and should consider seeking guidance from the State Department on these issues and evaluating a CASB.
 The penalties for non-compliance are stiff, and ignorance of the law is no excuse.